reismarcelo/trawl/README.md

-# SDWAN Configuration Builder
+# Trawl - Capture CLI commands and search for configurable patterns

 ## Installation

-SDWAN config builder requires Python 3.8 or newer.
+Trawl requires Python 3.8 or newer.
 This can be verified by pasting the following to a terminal window:
 ```
 % python3 -c "import sys;assert sys.version_info>(3,8)" && echo "ALL GOOD"
 ```

 If 'ALL GOOD' is printed it means Python requirements are met.
 If not, download and install the latest 3.x version at Python.org (https://www.python.org/downloads/).

-Go to the sdwan_config_builder directory and create a virtual environment
+Go to the trawl directory and create a virtual environment
 ```
-% cd sdwan_config_builder
+% cd trawl
 % python3 -m venv venv
 ```